firstdivision/mass/README.md

 ## Docker

 Build a small, production-ready image using the multi-stage Dockerfile included in the repository.
-This builds a self-contained Linux-x64 publish and copies it into a distroless runtime image.
+The Dockerfile publishes a framework-dependent build and uses the official `mcr.microsoft.com/dotnet/aspnet:10.0` runtime image which includes the native ICU package required for globalization.

 Build the image: